 Overnight: Etosha National Park | Breakfast x 2, Lunch x 2, Dinner x 2

 Etosha National Park - Spitzkoppe.
 Leaving Etosha, we head into the Damaraland region and our destination - Spitzkoppe.
-At this mountain peak, you can see incredibly well-preserved bushmen paintings and spectacular rock formations reaching 1800 meters above sea level.
-As the sun moves across the sky, the rocks change color, a sight that is particularly beautiful at sunrise and sunset.
+At this mountain peak, you can see incredibly well-preserved bushmen paintings and spectacular rock formations reaching 1800 metres above sea level.
+As the sun moves across the sky, the rocks change colour, a sight that is particularly beautiful at sunrise and sunset.
 We'll be staying at a campsite at the base of the mountain, so you can enjoy this sunset with a refreshing drink.

 Overnight: Spitzkoppe | Breakfast, Lunch, Dinner

 Spitzkoppe - Swakopmund.
 On day 36 we drive to Swakopmund, a German colonial town located on Namibia's famous Skeleton Coast.
 We'll be staying in simple dormitory accommodation in Swakopmund, rather than camping.

 The rest of day 36 and the following day are free for you to explore Swakopmund as you see fit.
 Wander around the town and indulge in the relaxed cafe culture and German colonial architecture.
 There are also lots of optional activities available including quad-biking, sand boarding, skydiving, and dolphin-watching cruises.
 See the Trip Notes for further details.